One of the Top-Ranked Universities in Florida

 At Saint Leo University, faith has remained a constant since 1889, when the Florida legislature authorized the Order of Saint Benedict of Florida to establish the university.
 Saint Leo Abbey remains active today, a living embodiment of our history and our future.

 We are Catholic, but we are for everyone

 Our determination to make higher education more accessible to all has made Saint Leo a world leader in redefining the 21st century university.
-Saint Leo now serves more than 13,000 students from all 50 states, the District of Columbia, three U.S. territories, and 92 countries.
+Saint Leo now serves more than 13,000 students from all 50 states, the District of Columbia, three U.S. territories, and over 80 countries.
 Saint Leo is also one of the nation's leading providers of higher education to the U.S. military.